 The National Bank of Canada actually offers so many different types of credit cards that we decided to split them up into “Personal” and “Business” sections in our National Bank credit cards review.
 Here’s a look at the personal credit cards that NBC offers:

-This is one of the credit cards we wanted to point out first in our National Bank credit cards review because of all of its unique benefits for travellers.
 Because it comes with insurance, you won’t have to worry about things like medical or hospital bills, trip cancellation or interruption, flight delays, baggage issues or rental car problems because it’s all covered.

 You get up to 5 reward points for any purchase made with the World Elite card, and you can use the points on gift cards, travel rebates and branded articles.
 You also get unlimited access to the National Bank World Mastercard Lounge in Montreal-Trudeau along with one guest.